Tottenham v United: Your guide to the game

 WHAT'S OUR RECORD IN THE ICC LIKE?

-This is the sixth time we have competed in the tournament, the first of which came in 2014.
+This is the sixth time we have competed in the tournament; the first came in 2014.
 On that occasion, the Reds were crowned the winners, beating Liverpool in the final after overcoming Inter Milan, Roma and Real Madrid in the group stage.
 The following year, United finished third out of 10 teams competing in the North America and Europe section, while in 2016, our game against rivals Manchester City had to be cancelled due to extreme weather.
 Last summer, the Reds won two out of three games, beating AC Milan on penalties and then Real Madrid 2-1, but lost to rivals Liverpool.

 HOW DID TOTTENHAM GET ON LAST SEASON?

-United fans will need no introduction to Mauricio Pochettino, a man we’ve faced 14 times since he arrived in English football in January 2013.
+Mauricio Pochettino, a man we’ve faced 14 times since he arrived in English football in January 2013.
 The Argentinian's first taste of the Premier League came with Southampton, and after a season and a half with the club, he joined Spurs in 2014.
 A four-time Premier League Manager of the Month award winner, Pochettino has helped establish Tottenham as one of the top sides in the country in recent years.

 WHAT'S OUR RECORD AGAINST TOTTENHAM?